 - may lower your risk of heart diseases

 - may increase exercise/physical performance

 - offer antioxidant defense

 - may prevent DNA damage

 - causes reduction of inflammation (oxidation)

-- nitric oxide (regulate blood pressure, boost the immune system, and reduce inflammation)
+- nitric oxide (regulate blood pressure, boosts the immune system, and reduces inflammation)

 - may aid diabetes

 You can try red beets roasted, boiled, steamed, pulled, grated (salad), pickled, as a condiment, beetroot juice, or a smoothie.
 Apply beetroot juice on dark spots to lighten them.